Initiating the Digital Criminal Justice study

 The European Commission has created an online platform to provide further information on Digital Criminal Justice: the DCJ Confluence space.
 This platform allows one to follow the study, review its outputs, provide feedback and debate with other practitioners through a chat tool.

-Please note that the confluence space is restricted to judicial and law enforcement authorities (information on how to gain access to this space can be found in the study's newsletter).
+Please note that the confluence space is restricted to judicial and law enforcement authorities (information on how to gain access to this space can be found in the study's first newsletter).
 The newsletter is produced bi-monthly and includes information on the study’s timeline and milestones, as well as the current status.